ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tutorial.rst

 Generating data sets
 --------------------

-| At first import the module processdata and read the data base.
+| At first import the package emipy and read the data base.
 | The programm stored the path to the project initialisation and automatically searches for the data there and loads it.
 You can aswell read explicit databases.
 For this, give the function `read_db()` the path in form of a String as an argument.

 .. code-block:: python

-    from emipy import processdata
+    import emipy as ep

-    db = processdata.read_db()
+    db = ep.read_db()
     db.head()

 |